viraja1/mainstream_crypto/README.md

 4) Register the app on the Biconomy Dashboard and whitelist USDC methods for meta transactions (transferWithAuthorization and permit).
-   Then update the biconomyAPIKey in src/App.js
+   Then update the biconomyAPIKey, transferWithAuthorizationApiId and permitApiId in src/App.js

    https://dashboard.biconomy.io/